 We will ensure that all food is labelled accurately, that food is never labelled as being ‘free from’ an ingredient unless staff are certain that there are no traces of that ingredient in the product, and that all labelling is checked before being offered for consumption.

-The relevant staff, e.g. kitchen staff, will be trained prior to storing, handling, preparing, cooking and/or serving food to ensure they are aware of their legal obligations.
+The relevant staff, e.g. midday staff, will be trained prior to storing, handling, preparing, cooking and/or serving food to ensure they are aware of their legal obligations.
 Training will be reviewed on an annual basis, or as soon as there are any revisions to related guidance or legislation.

 Food labelling